 It is well known that transgender and gender non-binary individuals (people who identify as neither men nor women) face health disparities, including increased risk of HIV infection and delayed cancer diagnosis.
 These disparities can stem from a lack of access to quality care, but they are also related to a reluctance to seek care when it is available.
 If a patient's sex assigned at birth and gender identity differ, if the patient's appearance — or insurance card — doesn't match someone else's expectations, the encounter is stressful from the outset.

 To enhance the ability of Drexel Medicine staff to create an environment that is inclusive, welcoming and respectful, the Population Health Management group organized a special Staff Grand Rounds, "Welcoming Transgender and Gender Non-binary Patients."
-The training was facilitated by Jesse Krohn, associate director of education and prevention in the Drexel University Office of Equality and Diversity, and Alex Daniels-Iannucci, executive director, Student Life.
+The training was facilitated by Jesse Krohn, associate director of education and prevention in the Drexel University Office of Equity and Inclusive Culture (EIC), and Alex Daniels-Iannucci, executive director, Student Life.

 In order to promote culturally competent care, the session focused on a basic understanding of sex versus gender; the differences between gender identity, gender expression, and sexual orientation; learning about the transgender and gender non-binary communities; the experience of transgender and gender non-binary patients and other members of the Drexel community; and best practices.
 Best practices include being aware of one's own biases and behaviors, using gender-inclusive language, and addressing each patient in a way that is courteous and respectful of them.